 Considering Gravity Forms vs Google Forms vs WPForms?

 These 3 form builders are all popular choices.
-We’re going to compare the same form in each of these form builders so you can directly compare and choose the right one for your project.
+We’re going to compare these form builders on features, security, pricing, and more so you can choose the right one for your project.

 What Are the Disadvantages of Google Forms?

 Google Forms has 4 main disadvantages compared to other form builders:

 - It doesn’t integrate well with other platforms, including WordPress

 - The form builder and entry storage are basic compared to other form builders

 - You can’t take payments through Google Forms

 - Visitors may need to log in to use certain parts of your form.